flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/uploading-a-new-document.md

 # Uploading a new document

-Documents upload can be integrated in a process definition by adding a user task node with an **Upload action** attached.
+Documents upload can be integrated into a process definition by adding a user task node with an **Upload action** attached.
 This way you can interact with the process, and you can choose which file to upload.

 :::info
 User task nodes allow you to define and configure UI templates and possible actions for a certain template config node (ex: upload file button).